Argonauts: Phineus and the Harpies

-Thence, they put to sea and came to land at Salmydessus in Thrace, where Phineus dwelt.
-The latter was said to be the son of Agenor or of Poseidon, and a seer who was bestowed by Apollo with the gift of prophecy.
-Phineus had lost the sight of both eyes because of the following reasons, (1) blinded by Zeus because he revealed the deliberations of the gods and foretold the future to men, (2) by Boreas and the Argonauts because he blinded his own two sons by Cleopatra at the instigation of their stepmother; or (3) by Poseidon, because he revealed to the children of Phrixus how they could sail from Colchis to Greece.
-Zeus then set over him the Harpies, who are called the hounds of Zeus.
-These were winged female creatures, and when a table was laid for Phineus, they flew down from the sky and snatched up most of the victuals from his lips, and what little they left stank so that nobody could touch it.
+After successfully escaping Bebryces, the Argo landed at Salmydessus in Thrace, where Phineus lived.
+Phineus was said to be a seer who was bestowed by Apollo with the gift of prophecy.
+Phineus had been blinded by one of the gods, though exactly who and for what reason varies by author.
+He was either blinded either: by Zeus, because he revealed the deliberations of the gods and foretold the future to men; by Boreas and the Argonauts, because his stepmother tricked him into blinding his own two sons (by Cleopatra); or by Poseidon, because he revealed to the children of Phrixus how they could sail from Colchis to Greece.